earthrise-media/food-system-digital-twin/README.md

 # Food Twin
 Work Related to a proof of concept Food System Digital Twin.
 Connected to [the Plotline](https://theplotline.org/).

+# Production and Consumption Data
+The input data used in the Production Consumption Normalization notebook is detailed below.

 |Data Name|Path|Description|Source|
 |---------|----|-----------|------|